trackme518/OSCreplay/README.md

   "maxFrameRate": 1000
 }
 ```
+* "proxyEnabled": Boolean - whether the incoming OSC messages should be resend to "targetOscIp" and "oscTargetPort", effectively acting as a proxy.
+This way you can record and relay the messages at the same time.
 * "oscListenPort": Integer - port where the App is listening for OSC commands (to control GUI remotely)
 * "targetOscIp": String - IP where to send OSC commands
 * "useWebsocket": Boolean - whether to use Websocket proxy